michaeltroger/feature-matching-native-android/README.md

 # Augmented Reality Feature Matching using the NDK with an async approach for >= Android 4.0
+Attention: This app was created in 2016.
+I was a beginner to Android development and Computer Vision back then.
+So don't expect a perfect code please.
+In 2021 I updated the project to build with the latest Android Studio (2020.3.1), updated most dependencies and converted it to Kotlin, while the business logic remained unchanged.
 <img src="/featurematchingnative.png" alt="Feature matching native" width="400px"/>

 ### What is this repository for?